-Date: Name of investigator: Location of test: Country of registration: x = Exclusi on Criteria x = Checked and reported Confidentia 1 x x x
+x = Exclusi on Criteria x = Checked and reported Confidential

+Date: X

+Name of investigator: X

+Location of test: X

+Country of registration: X

-Vehicle Characteristics x = Exclusi on Criteria x = Checked and reported Confidentia l
+Vehicle Characteristics x = Exclusi on Criteria x = Checked and reported Confidential

 Registration plate number: X X

-The vehicle must have age and distance travelled (defined as the time elapsed after first registration) below the one required in paragraph 5.2. for the MPR verification x
+The vehicle must have age and distance travelled (defined as the time elapsed after manufacture) below the one required in paragraph 5.2. for the MPR verification X

 Is the vehicle either PEV or OVC-HEV?
 If no: the vehicle cannot be selected x

-Date of first registration: X
+Date of manufacture: X

-1 1

 VIN: X

 Emission class and character or Model Year X

-Country of registration: The vehicle must be registered in a Contracting Party x X
+Country of registration: The vehicle must be registered in a Contracting Party X X

 Model: X

 Engine code: X

 Engine volume (l): X

 Engine power (kW): X

 Electric Engine code: X

 Electric Engine power (kW): X

 Electric powertrain type X

 Energy capacity and type of battery X

 Gearbox type (auto/manual): X

 Drive axle (FWD/AWD/RWD): X

 Tyre size (front and rear if different): X

 Average fuel consumption for PHEVs X

 Is the vehicle involved in a recall or service campaign?
 If yes: Which one?
-Have the campaign repairs already been done?
-X X The repairs must have been done before selecting the vehicle.
+Have the campaign repairs already been done? x x